melezhik/sparky/README.md

 * Once all the sub directories gets passed, sparky daemon sleeps for $timeout seconds.

-* A timeout option allow to adjust a load to your system.
+* A `timeout` option allows to balance a load on your system.

 * You can change a timeout by applying `--timeout` parameter when running sparky daemon: